letsdrink/ouzo/docs/utils/arrays.rst

 sort
 ~~~~
-Returns a new array with is sorted using given comparator.
+Returns a new array sorted using given comparator.
 The comparator function must return an integer less than, equal to, or greater than zero if the first argument is considered to be respectively less than, equal to, or greater than the second.
 To obtain comparator one may use ``Comparator`` class (for instance ``Comparator::natural()`` which yields ordering using comparison operators).